Parkinson’s Disease: Signs, Struggles and Support

 Parkinson's Disease symptoms

-The symptoms of Parkinson’s Disease develop gradually and vary from person to person, often starting with subtle changes before progressing.
-The most common motor symptoms include tremors, typically beginning in the hands or fingers, bradykinesia (slowness of movement), which makes daily tasks difficult, muscle rigidity causing stiffness and discomfort, and postural instability, leading to balance issues and an increased risk of falls.
+Parkinson's Disease symptoms develop gradually and vary from person to person, often starting with subtle changes before progressing.
+The most common motor Parkinson's symptoms include:

-In addition to movement-related symptoms, many individuals experience non-motor symptoms, such as sleep disturbances, loss of smell, depression, cognitive impairment, and autonomic dysfunction, which affects blood pressure, digestion, and bladder control.
+In addition to movement-related Parkinson's Disease symptoms, many individuals experience non-motor challenges such as sleep disturbances, loss of smell, depression, cognitive impairment, and autonomic dysfunction (affecting blood pressure, digestion, and bladder control).

 How Steadiwear supports Parkinson's Disease patients